 A high-pressure system has been sitting above southern Queensland and northern New South Wales for a number of weeks, preventing frontal systems from flushing out the hot air.
 Residents in many inland towns have been experiencing successive days of temperatures above 40 degrees.
 This is occurring within forecasts of a drier, hotter few months for most of south-east Australia, and on the back of a year of extreme weather events.

 State government health services have been diligent, issuing warnings about the dangers of excessive heat and advice for ways to reduce the health impacts of extreme heat events.
-The prominence of these alerts on social media has given some pause for thought about the history of excessive heat in Australia and its impact on the population, including Australian columnist Chris Kenny:
+These are relatively new forms of emergency advice — so how did people survive in earlier times?

 The short answer to that question is, many people didn’t survive this kind of excessively hot weather in the past — and many people still don’t.
 In fact, in the twentieth century, more people died due to the effects of heatwaves in Australia than from any other natural disaster.
 Since 1971, the duration and frequency of heatwaves has increased, and the number of excessively hot days has doubled — an effect of global warming and climate change.